oliviawestmacottssw/SSW.Rules.Content/rules/have-you-migrated-your-service-application-databases/rule.md

 ---

-Depends on your SharePoint farm environments, you may need to upgrade some ​service applications databases.
+Depends on your SharePoint farm environments, you may need to upgrade some service applications databases.

-​In our case, we have upgraded the below several service application databases:
+In our case, we have upgraded the below several service application databases:

 - Secure Store
 - User Profiles